fabric8io/fabric8/docs/openShiftDocker.md

 This will start up OpenShift in a Docker container, as well as the Fabric8 console (hawtio) & some supporting containers that are used for logging & metrics.

+If you want to start from scratch, deleting all previously created Kubernetes containers, you can pass in the `-f` flag:

+    bash <(curl -sSL https://bit.ly/get-fabric8) -f

+With this configuration, OpenShift will use existing images if they are already present locally.
+To update all the relevant images to this quickstart installation, you can pass in the `-u` flag:

+    bash <(curl -sSL https://bit.ly/get-fabric8) -u

+And of course flags can be combined.
+To start from scratch & update all images at once:

+    bash <(curl -sSL https://bit.ly/get-fabric8) -fu

 ### Environment variables

 You'll need the following environment variables to be able use the [Tools](http://fabric8.io/v2/tools.html) such as the [Console](console.html), [Maven Plugin](http://fabric8.io/v2/mavenPlugin.html), the [Forge Addons](http://fabric8.io/v2/forge.html) and the [java libraries](javaLibraries.html):